The Incredible Shrinking Woman: Cast

-Production notes
+Production

 Lily Tomlin plays four characters in this film: lead character Pat Kramer; her neighbor Judith Beasley (a character derived from Tomlin's live shows); Tomlin's Laugh-In characters Ernestine (a telephone operator); and Edith Ann, (a little girl - seen only in the TV version of the film).
 The film reunited Lily Tomlin with fellow Laugh-In cast member Henry Gibson.

-Lily Tomlin and Elizabeth Wilson previously appeared together in 9 to 5 as Violet Newstead and Roz Keith, respectively.
+Lily Tomlin and Elizabeth Wilson previously appeared together in 9 to 5 (1980) as Violet Newstead and Roz Keith, respectively.

-Rick Baker, who plays Sydney the Gorilla in the film, was the first recipient of the Oscar for Best Make-Up for An American Werewolf in London when the category was first introduced in 1981.
-Baker's career, especially his early fascination with gorillas and his work in three movies featuring them, is told in the TV documentary Gorillas: Primal Contact.

-Actor Dick Wilson plays a fussy supermarket manager - much like his famous Charmin tissue TV commercial character: Mr. Whipple.
+Rick Baker, who plays Sidney the Gorilla in the film, was the first recipient of the Academy Award for Best Makeup for An American Werewolf in London (1981) when the category was first introduced at the 54th Academy Awards in 1982.
+Baker's career, especially his early fascination with gorillas and his work in three movies featuring them, is told in the TV documentary Gorillas: Primal Contact (2002).
+Actor Dick Wilson plays a fussy supermarket manager, much like his famous Charmin tissue TV commercial character, Mr. Whipple.
 The film's writer, Jane Wagner, is Tomlin's wife and frequent collaborator.